“An Account of Huntingdon County, Pennsylvania”

 After the Revolutionary War, our country improved rapidly in population, in industry and economy, but still continued their thoughtless, reckless sport and fun; occasioned no doubt by the free use of spirituous liquors.
 This disposition continued for a number of years after the Revolutionary War.
 Indeed it existed and was practiced until a radical change grew perceptibly over the intelligent part of society.
 I will relate one anecdote of the manner in which this disposition for fun was practiced.
 Two neighbors met in one of our towns on the same day, both farmers.
 One rode on horseback, on rather a poor, small horse, but being one of the early settlers, and having assumed some degree of dignity, one of his neighbors met him in town, who had a sled with two good horses in it.
 There was a deep snow on the ground.
 The friend with the sled had been watching the movements of his friend with the horse, and when he left town for home on his horse, he followed him on his sled, to which he had a rigging of poles, which stuck out two or three feet on each side of his sled.
 When he got his team on the road for home, he give his horses the whip and started them at full gallop after his neighbor and immediately overtook him, who tried to leave the road, but the snow being deep he could not get off the road sufficiently, and the rigging on the sled tripped up his horse’s feet, and the horse and rider fell over on the sled and were carried a considerable distance before the team could be brought up.
 In the meantime, the horseman began to pound his neighbor with his fist, who protested it was an accident; that his horses run off, and he could not take them up in time to let him pass, or get out of the road while he passed.

-Michael Maguire, whose account follows, was a son of Bartholomew Maguire, who settled on a tract of land on the north side of Maguire Road, Logan Township, now State Forest land.
-At one time, the State had erected a fence around the family graveyard, which is now gone.
+[Michael Maguire, whose account follows, was a son of Bartholomew Maguire, who settled on a tract of land on the north side of Maguire Road, Logan Township, now State Forest land.
+At one time, the State had erected a fence around the family graveyard.
 The only marked stone is that of Bartholomew, seen here.
-The story of Bartholomew’s daughter Jane’s narrow escape from the Indians is told in Africa’s History of Huntingdon & Blair Counties, page 308.
+The story of Bartholomew’s daughter Jane’s narrow escape from the Indians is told in Africa’s History of Huntingdon & Blair Counties, page 308.]

 Michael Maguire, aged 78 years, gives the following history of the early settlement of our county: